-Recent case law includes the acceptance of a class action brought against members of the management in OW Bunker A/S and others (U.2019.962OE).
+Recent case law includes the acceptance of a class action brought against members of the management in OW Bunker A/S and others.14

 vi Insurance and indemnification

-It is increasingly common for the target company or its owners to take out a D&O policy to cover liability of the directors and officers of the company.
-Such policies will usually – besides cover for the actual claim – also cover defence costs and other litigation related costs up to a given maximum amount.
+It is increasingly common for the target company or its owners to take out a directors' and officers' policy to cover liability of the directors and officers of the company.
+Such policies will usually – besides cover for the actual claim – also cover defence costs and other litigation-related costs up to a given maximum amount.

-Professional liability policies will also be relevant to consider if the claim is raised against professional advisers.
+Professional liability policies will also be relevant for consideration if a claim is raised against professional advisers.

-Cases are not seldomly settled, but as punitive damages is not recognised under Danish law and Danish courts are generally reluctant to award high levels of damages, the risk associated with the cases are easier to manage for defendants than in other jurisdictions, and therefore the settlement ratio is relatively low.
+Cases are not infrequently settled, but as punitive damages are not recognised under Danish law and Danish courts are generally reluctant to award high levels of damages, the risks associated with cases are easier to manage for defendants than in other jurisdictions, and therefore the settlement ratio is relatively low.

 viii Other issues